mjordan/islandora_scg/README.md

 If you want to use other metadata for your sample objects, you can replace this file with our own, as long as you follow the povided file's structure: five tab-separated columns (title, date, place name(s), subject keyword(s), and description.
 Repeated place names and subject keywords are separated by semicolons.

-If you want to go further than just replacing the sample metadata file, you can use Drupal's normal theming layer to completely override the way that the MODS datastream is populated.
+In addition, you can use Drupal's theming layer to completely override the way that the MODS datastream is populated.
 Just override the islandora_scg_preprocess_islandora_scg_metadata_ds() function and islandora_scg_metadata_ds.tpl.php template file.

 ## Maintainers/Sponsors